Shopping in a retail store: Your consumer rights in Germany

 VAT rates in Germany

-The most common payment methods in Germany are cash, credit cards and debit cards.
-When paying with a credit or debit card, you may be asked to provide an ID.
+The most common methods of payment in Germany are cash, credit cards and debit cards.
+When paying with a credit or debit card, you may be asked for identification.

-While some restaurants and stores do not accept credit cards, debit cards - particularly the German Girocard - are widely accepted.
+While some restaurants and shops do not accept credit cards, debit cards - particularly the German Girocard - are widely accepted.

 There are no legal regulations.
-Sales can take place in Germany at any time of the year.
+Sales can take place at any time of the year in Germany.
 They usually start in the last week of January (“Winterschlussverkauf, WSV” / winter sales) and in the last week of July (“Sommerschlussverkauf, SSV” / summer sales) and last for about two weeks.

-Please keep in mind that these are general opening hours.
-Shop owners can decide to open their shops later or close them earlier.
+Please note that these are general opening hours.
+Shop owners may decide to open their shops later or close them earlier.

 Supermarkets